 The problem can be with the body of the thermostat itself.
 Unless the panel is pressed in perfectly, the screen will not turn on.
 Check to see if everything is alright in that sense and press the panel in if necessary.
-For most Honeywell thermostats, you can tell when the panel is in place when it makes a clicking sound.
+For most Honeywell thermostats, you can tell when the panel is in place and when it makes a clicking sound.

 6. Check for loose connections

-The whole HVAC system consists of a bunch of wires and the thermostat.
+The whole HVAC system consists of a bunch of wires and a thermostat.
 In order for it to work well (or at all), all the wires need to be intact and connected in the right places.

 Any loose connections may cause fallout in the work of the thermostat.
 Check to see if the wiring is loose on any of the HVAC components, such as the boiler, heater, AC, and so on.
 Also, check if the wires are all properly connected to the terminals at the back of the thermostat.

 Make sure to turn the circuit breaker off before you get to the wires.
 Handle this issue safely!

 While we’re on the topic of wiring, you could check to see that all the wires are connected correctly and in the right places in the thermostat.
 Unscrew your thermostat from the wall and have a look at the wires.
 Check to see if there is a wire that’s connected to the R terminal; it should be red.
 Does your thermostat need a C-wire?
 Check!
 If there isn’t one connected to the C terminal, that might be the problem behind the blank screen.